 Ivy stretched out a hesitant hand and felt of the material to make sure she wasn't imagining things.
 Satisfied that it was real enough, she traced a finger along the sash.
 When she moved the material aside, she saw the edge of an envelope clipped to the sash with a plastic tab.

-Since you liked this yukata so much, I tracked down a store in town that sold them and found the same pattern as the one you borrowed from our cargo.
+Since you liked this yukata so much, I tracked down a store in town that sold them and found the same size and pattern as the one you borrowed from our cargo.
 I bought this for you as a peace offering, in hopes that we can still remain friends after the incident.

 Your friend, Durant.